Handling Rejection

 • Are you being unduly modest about your accomplishments?

-• Have you spent enough time tailoring your applications to the jobs?
+• Have you spent enough time tailoring your applications to the requirements of the post?

 • Are you using the correct medium for your applications?
 For example, if recruitment in your chosen profession or industry operates through a network of contacts, have you started trying to build these?